kryptokrona/kryptokrona-docs/docs/guides/mining/CPU-Solo-Mining.md

 * [Linux](https://kryptokrona.se/Kryptokrona-linux.zip)
 * [OSX](https://kryptokrona.se/Kryptokrona-mac.zip)

-Ensure **`Kryptokronad` is running and fully synced**.
+Ensure **`Kryptokrona` is running and fully synced**.

 Go to your folder that has `miner.exe` in it and start a cmd prompt.

-- This can easily be done by moving to the `Kryptokronad` directory in Windows Explorer, then typing `cmd` in the search bar and hitting enter.
+- This can easily be done by moving to the `Kryptokrona` directory in Windows Explorer, then typing `cmd` in the search bar and hitting enter.

 In Linux, you may be able to right click on your directory and "Open in" Terminal.